wp-plugins/wp-internal-links-lite/trunk/readme.txt

 3. In the PRO version you can place the links anywhere you want using a shortcode, beyond the general "top of the post" or "bottom of the post" allowed by the Lite version

-If you want to unleash the full potential of the plugin, you can do it by checking the PRO version of [WP Internal Links](http://nosweatplugins.com/get-no-sweat-wp-internal-links-pro/?utm_source=wordpress-org&utm_medium=description&utm_campaign=salespage "WP Internal Links")
+If you want to unleash the full potential of the plugin, you can do it by checking the PRO version of [No Sweat WP Internal Links](http://nosweatplugins.com/get-no-sweat-wp-internal-links-pro/?utm_source=wordpress-org&utm_medium=description&utm_campaign=salespage "WP Internal Links")

 == Installation ==